yuanchaiyc/Ling471/assignments/Assignment1.md

 1. Now, clone the repository you've created in Part 2 into PyCharm.
 Use the instructions on [this page of the PyCharm documentation](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#clone-repo) (go to the "Check out a project from a remote host (clone)﻿" section).

 1. Add a python file to your PyCharm project.
-Make sure the folder from Git is selected, and then click "File > New > Python file". **It is crucial that the file name is in the format of UW netID_a1.py (e.g. My netID is "yuanchai", so my file name will be "yuanchai_a1.py")**.
+Make sure the folder from Git is selected, and then click "File > New > Python file". **It is crucial that the file name is in the format of UWnetID_assignment1.py (e.g. My netID is "yuanchai", so my file name will be "yuanchai_assignment1.py")**.

 1. You will be asked if you want to add this file to Git.
 Say, "Add."
 Your PyCharm project should look similar to this: